billybil/strp_hw/README.md

 ![Screenshot of project](/images/homework_screenshot.png)

- In this repo you'll find code to build the above.
-It will create a local backend/frontend for you to test payments with and it has a webhook endpoint built to test webhooks with.
+ In this repo you'll find code to build the above custom Stripe Payment module.
+The project will create a local backend/frontend for you to test payments with and has a webhook endpoint to log successful charges.

 ## Built With